wardd64/GrandUnityUtilCollection/README.md

 Monobehaviour scripts that have a use in the final product

 #### EditorComponents
-Monobehaviour scripts that have a use in the Unity Editor<\br>
+Monobehaviour scripts that have a use in the Unity Editor<br/>
-**Important Note** Make sure that '0editor scripts' can still compile freely!!
+**Important Note** Make sure that editor scripts can still compile freely!!
 The usual strategy here is to make the script itself empty and add editor functionality inside a conditional compile block (#if UNITY_EDITOR ... #endif)

 #### Shaders
 Shaders that have a simple function to the point where you wonder why it's not in Unity by default.

 ### Various Notes
-Line endings are standardly Windows (CR LF)</br>
+Line endings are standardly Windows (CR LF)<br/>
-Use extension methods whenever sensible.
+Use extension methods whenever sensible.<br/>
+For now we are not comitting meta files.
+These are already .git ignored.<br/>

 # Credits
 Guuc, is does not suuc - WARdd